PhungDucKien/excelium/slate/source/includes/_web_api.md

 ## Click

-Clicks on a link, button, checkbox or radio button.
-If the click action causes a new page to load (like a link usually does), call waitForPageToLoad.
+Clicks on a link, button, checkbox or radio button at its center point.
+If the click action causes a new page to load (like a link usually does), call waitForPageToLoad. <p> On mobile devices, if the element's center point is obscured by another element, an element click intercepted error is returned.
+If the element is outside the viewport, an element not interactable error is returned.
+Not all drivers automatically scroll the element into view and may need to be scrolled to in order to interact with it.

 ### Usage